Policy on enforcing standards in private sector housing

 • Failure to comply with the requirements of the Energy Efficiency (Private Rented Property) (England and Wales) Regulations (as amended) and the Energy Performance of Buildings (England and Wales) Regulations 2012

-If a civil penalty is paid in respect of a breach, Coventry City Council may also apply for a Banning Order and/or an addition to the Rogue Landlord's Database in respect of that breach.
+If a civil penalty is paid in respect of a breach Coventry City Council will not take any further enforcement action in respect of that breach.
 If a penalty is not paid, Coventry City Council may commence proceedings or take other enforcement action in respect of the breach.

 Where there is a legislative option for the Council to choose the amount payable for a civil penalty, the Council’s policy will be to charge the maximum permitted level.
 The charges will be available on the Council’s website.